-- Q.7) Which of the following is/are objectives of "Wild Life Protection Act, 1972"?
+Q.7) Which of the following are objectives of "Wild Life Protection Act, 1972"?

 - 1. Protection and management of wildlife habitats

 - 2. Establishment of protected areas

 - 3. Prohibition of taxidermy

-- 4. Regulation and control of trade in parts and products derived from wildlife Select the correct answer using the code given below:
+- 4. Regulation and control of trade in parts and products derived from wildlife

+- 5. Prohibition of hunting

 - a) 1 and 2 only

-- b) 1, 2, and 3 only
+- b) 1, 2, and 5 only

-- c) 2, 3 and 4 only
+- c) 2, 3 and 5 only

-- d) 1, 2, 3 and 4
+d) 1, 2, 3, 4 and 5

 Explanation: India has been implementing various laws to save the wildlife and the Wildlife Protection Act 1972 is one of them.
-THE OBJECTIVES ARE AS FOLLOWS:
+The objectives are as follows:

-- Prohibition of hunting - Protection and management of wildlife habitats - Establishment of protected areas - · Regulation and control of trade in parts and products derived from wildlife - Management of zoos - WLPA is also against taxidermy, which is the preservation of a dead wild animal as a trophy, or in the form of rugs, preserved skins, antlers, horns, eggs, teeth, and nails.
+- Prohibition of hunting - Protection and management of wildlife habitats - Establishment of protected areas - Regulation and control of trade in parts and products derived from wildlife - Management of zoos - WLPA is also against taxidermy, which is the preservation of a dead wild animal as a trophy, or in the form of rugs, preserved skins, antlers, horns, eggs, teeth, and nails.